 Instruction is provided for library patrons on request.
-Classes provide information as to the use of print and nonprint resources, searches of library databases, management of resource material, and the research process.
+Classes provide information as to the use of print and non-print resources, searches of library databases, managing resource materials, and the research process.
+Visit the Instructional Services website at http://library.uthsc.edu/instruction/.

-Organized tours and orientations of the library (including a brief demonstration of the online catalog, INNOPAC) are offered to new students, staff, and faculty.
+Organized tours and orientations of the library (including a brief demonstration of the library's website) are offered to new students, staff, and faculty.
 The library's website describes the workshops and provides registration information.
 Instruction is available for faculty, students, and staff on databases and other library resources in specific subject areas.